Co-dfns/Co-dfns/LIMITATIONS.md

 * Rank (⍤) is not implemented
 * The Log (⍟) function is not implemented for bitvectors
 * Binomial is not implemented for negative and floating point values
-* Conditional guards and Error Guards are not supported yet
+* Conditional guards are not supported yet
 * Recursive functions are not supported yet
 * Assignment inside of an expression is not supported yet
 * Fusion does not work with indexed arguments